LLCs And Taxes For Expat Amazon Sellers

 Another good business structure for non-US Amazon sellers is a C-Corporation.
 When services are performed outside the US by a non-US person, the associated income is considered foreign-sourced.
 Low US tax rates, even down to zero percent, apply to this income.

-Sign up for our free newsletter to learn more about taxes for expat and international entrepreneurs.
-Or contact us to learn more about how you can optimize your Amazon seller tax situation.
+Contact us to learn more about how you can optimize your Amazon seller tax situation.

 Stay Informed With The Online Taxman Newsletter